spacelift-io/user-documentation/docs/integrations/teleport.md

   <img src="../assets/screenshots/teleport-pr-run.png"/>
 </p>

-When running `terraform plan`, Spacelift uses the identity file generated by `tbot` to authenticate to Teleport.
+When running `terraform plan`, the Teleport Terraform Provider uses Machine ID to generate the short-lived credentials necessary to authenticate to the Teleport cluster.

 Merge the PR, then navigate to your stack and click **Runs**.
 Click the status of the first run, which corresponds to merging your PR, to visit the page for